quambene/payeng/README.md

 - `Transaction`s (deposit, withdrawal), and
 - `TransactionEvent`s (dispute, resolve, chargeback) which affect existing  `Transaction`s

-The business object `Transaction` includes its transaction events as attribute.
+The business object `Transaction` includes its time-ordered transaction events as attribute.

 Furthermore, the `transaction_history` includes all transactions IDs in chronological order.
 To prevent expensive searching in the transaction history, all transactions are saved in a `HashMap`.